Best Home Assistant Voice Satellites 2026: ESP32 & Local

 M5Stack Echo Pyramid Smart Speaker Base Atom Series

 The M5Stack Echo Pyramid Smart Speaker Base Atom Series accepts an M5Stack Atom, AtomS3, or AtomS3R ESP32 controller to become a hardware echo-cancelling voice satellite.
-Digital Trends and Engadget identify the ESP32-class maker ecosystem as a breakout category for local voice in 2026.
-Unlike software-only satellites, the base delivers hardware echo cancellation — approximately 18dB of suppression — and achieves boot-to-Wyoming-ready in under 90 seconds with ESPHome configuration; barge-in performance outperforms the ESP32-S3-BOX-3's software AEC at comparable distances.
+Unlike software-only satellites, the base handles echo cancellation and noise suppression in hardware; M5Stack's product page specs the base with on-board echo cancellation and noise suppression plus two RGB touch sliders, in one of the most compact Atom-based enclosures available, and the Home Assistant Community notes that "once you have an Atom S3, it's a drop-in base — half the size of an ESP32-S3-BOX."
 Two RGB touch sliders enable physical mute and volume control; an I2C Grove port enables sensor expansion.
-SHE Privacy Score v2 weighted composite is 9.4: Local Audio Control 9.5 because the base requires a separately-purchased Atom controller; Data Policy 10.0 because M5Stack is a hardware-only vendor; Encryption 8.5 via ESPHome configuration; Cloud Independence 10.0; Physical Privacy Controls 8.5 — highest Physical Privacy Controls among maker-board picks — from hardware touch sliders that function as physical mute controls.
+The SHE Privacy Score weighted composite is 9.5: Local Control 9.5 because the base requires a separately-purchased Atom controller; Data Policy 10.0 because M5Stack is a hardware-only vendor; Encryption 8.5 via ESPHome configuration; and Cloud Independence 10.0.
 Cold buyers who want a single-SKU kitchen puck achieve a shorter configuration pathway with the ESP32-S3-BOX-3.

 What We Love